 9.a TAP Small Quantity Review.
-The new equipment and modifications proposed in ADP Application L-723 will not affect the type or quantity of TAP emissions from this facility.
-Previously approved BACT measures at the facility will limit emissions of Class A and B toxic air pollutants to below the applicable Small Quantity Emission Rates (SQER) or Acceptable Source Impact Level (ASILs) specified in WAC 173-460 (effective 8/21/98).
+The new equipment and modifications proposed in ADP Application L-729 will not affect the type or quantity of TAP emissions from facility operations.
+This permitting action will not change the previously approved ambient impact of the facility.